Fer-Jg/TownyAdvanced-Spanish/Configuring-Metadata-in-Towns-and-Townblocks.md

-The Towny API has a list of properties already hooked to towns and town blocks that are editable by towny plugin developers.
-While a lot of these are useful in the context of Towny, developers may want to store other custom data within towns or town blocks.
+The Towny API has a list of properties already hooked to towns and townblocks that are editable by Towny plugin developers.
+While a lot of these are useful in the context of Towny, as an independent plugin developer, you may want to store other custom data within towns or townblocks.
 This is the purpose of metadata.

-### Why use Metadata as opposed to storing data within plugin?
+### Why use Metadata as opposed to storing data within your plugin?
 * Data not stored in the Towny plugin is decentralized which makes it hard for other devs to see and manipulate your stored data, this is especially problematic if another plugin depends on data from the plugin you are developing.
 Towny metadata is centralized thus allowing for easy access via documentation, and key-names.
 * If your plugin requires external data on towns/townblocks, developing a backend to deal with it, can be cumbersome and time intensive.
-* Metadata allows for essentially custom fields in Towns and Townblocks like the ones already included, such as pvp setting or town size.
+* Metadata allows for custom fields in Towns and Townblocks like the ones already included, ie: pvp, explosions, residents.

 ### How to use the Metadata within the TownyAPI
 The API uses a data field system for storing metadata.

-### Anatomy of Data Fields
+#### Anatomy of Data Fields
 - `CustomDataField`
   - `IntegerDataField`
   - `StringDataField`